 • reports and submissions to the United Nations, both the committee system and the special rapporteur.

-Our Clinic can help you develop a clear idea of what area you would like to specialise in through allowing you to explore the role of law in society, what legal practice can achieve and its limitations.
+Our Clinic can help you develop a clear idea of what area you would like to specialise in by allowing you to explore the role of law in society, what legal practice can achieve, and its limitations.